gaurav9643/Simple-Form-Builder-JS-library/readme.md

-# Simple Form Builder JS library
+# Simple Form Builder JS library (Connect with Google Sheet)

-Hi friends, You can add any forms(login,registration,contact us) to your website using this library in few simple steps.
+Hi friends, You can add any forms(login,registration,contact us) to your website using the js library in few simple steps.
+Also you can connect your forms with server using the XMLHttpRequest.
+Also i'll guide you to connect your form with google excel sheet to store your form data.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will help you to use the library in your 'Web Projects'.
+Also help you to connect your forms with backed or googel sheet.

 ### Prerequisites